Teaching materials for Sustained Attention program

-*You might laminate the background board and put Velcro underneath all the target labels.
+- Velcro – put the Velcro on the board and underneath all the target labels.

-- Put one set of pictures on whiteboard or wall for teachers’/parents’
+- Put the complete board on a whiteboard or wall for instructor.

-- Give another identical set of pictures (the set with Velcro) to the student.
+- Give another identical board (with missing labels) and individual cut-out labels (the set with Velcro) to the student.

-- Teacher/parent points at one of the labels in the board.
+- Instructor points at one of the labels on the board.

-- The student needs to pay attention to what you are pointing at and rip that label off from their own set of pictures and place it in a container.
+- The student is requested to pay attention to which label is being pointed by the instructor and remove the selected label off from their board and place it in a container.

-- Task is completed when the student rips off all labels from their board.
+- The task is completed when the student remove all labels correctly from their board.

-When the student is not paying attention, say looking away or busy playing with their own stuff, and miss out on what you have pointed to, redo the WHOLE task till the student is able to pay attention throughout the entire activity.
+When the student is not paying attention and misses out on a label, redo the WHOLE task until the student is able to pay attention throughout the entire activity.

-You might try to physically prompt the student to rip off the labels if they don’t understand what to do.
+You may provide physical prompt by helping the student to remove the labels if they don’t understand what to do.

-You might decrease the number of labels in the board if there are successive failures.
+You may decrease the number of labels on the board if there are successive failures.